braze-inc/braze-docs/_includes/campaign_analytics.md

 #### Unique Recipients versus Unique Impressions

 There are a few metrics available that cover the visibility of your message.
-This includes Messages Sent, Unique Recipients, and Unique Impressions.
-In particular, the difference between Unique Recipients and Unique Impressions can be a bit confusing.
+This includes _Messages Sent_, _Unique Recipients_, and _Unique Impressions_.
+In particular, the difference between _Unique Recipients_ and _Unique Impressions_ can be a bit confusing.
 Let's use a few example scenarios to understand these metrics better.

-Let's say you view a Content Card today, then view the same card tomorrow, and again the day after tomorrow—you will be counted as a Unique Recipient three times.
-However, you will only be counted for one Unique Impression.
-You'll also be included in the number of Messages Sent, as the card was available on your device.
+Let's say you view a Content Card today, then view the same card tomorrow, and again the day after tomorrow—you will be counted as a _Unique Recipient_ three times.
+However, you will only be counted for one _Unique Impression_.
+You'll also be included in the number of _Messages Sent_, as the card was available on your device.

-As another example, suppose you see five Unique Impressions on a Content Card campaign showing 150,000 Messages Sent.
+As another example, suppose you see five _Unique Impressions_ on a Content Card campaign showing 150,000 _Messages Sent_.
 This means the card was made available (on the backend) to an audience of 150,000 users, but only five users' devices performed all of the following steps after that send occurred:

 1. Started a session or the app explicitly requested a Content Cards sync (or both)
 2. Navigated to the Content Cards view
 3. SDK recorded an impression and logged it to the server

-Your Messages Sent refers to Content Cards available to be seen, while Unique Recipients refers to Content Cards that were actually seen.
+Your _Messages Sent_ refers to Content Cards available to be seen, while _Unique Recipients_ refers to Content Cards that were actually seen.

 {% elsif include.channel == "email" %}